Scalding Burn Injuries

 More Information About Scalding Burn Injuries

-This report summarizes the results, which indicated that adults aged ≥65 years made an estimated 51,700 initial visits to EDs for nonfatal scald burns during 2001–2006, for an average of 8,620 visits per year and an estimated average annual rate of 23.8 visits per 100,000 population.
+This report summarizes the results, which indicated that adults aged ≥65 years made an estimated 51,700 initial visits to emergency rooms, for an average of 8,620 visits per year and an estimated average annual rate of 23.8 visits per 100,000 population.
 Two thirds of visits were made by women.
 Most (76%) of the nonfatal scald injuries occurred at home; 42% were associated with hot food and 30% with hot water or steam.
 The findings in this report highlight the need for effective scald-prevention programs targeted to older persons.

 Nursing home scalding injuries can happen in the shower, due to an distracted or inattentive caregiver, a unsafe water heater or supply system, hot liquids beverages or from radiators or steam all of which have the common aspect of being preventable with proper care and supervision.